neilisaac/neilisaac.github.io/resume.md

 **Rakuten Kobo: Sr. Manager Engineering in Big Data** ~ *April 2015 - Present*

- * Team lead of the Big Data Engineering, team of 3 softare engineers.
+ * Team lead of the Big Data Engineering, team of 3 software engineers.
  * Responsible for design and productization of new projects and maintenance of existing ones.
  * Support the Big Data research teams.
  * Strong focus on systems design, testing, deployment.